Reference-Free Sampling-Based Model Predictive Control: Experiments

 To better understand the contribution of our algorithmic components, we perform ablation studies that isolate and evaluate individual design choices.
 Specifically, we investigate two central enhancements of our framework:\\[-0.5em]

-\textbf{(1) Dual-space Hermite spline parameterization.} We compare our cubic Hermite parameterization with velocity targets against simpler alternatives: cubic splines without velocity targets and quadratic splines.
-The goal is to quantify the improvement in trajectory quality and stability that results from explicitly controlling both position and velocity at spline nodes.
+\textbf{(1) Cubic Hermite splines.} We compare our cubic Hermite spline parameterization with velocity targets against cubic splines without velocity targets and quadratic splines.
+The goal is to quantify the improvement in trajectory quality and stability achieved by explicitly controlling both position and velocity at spline nodes.
 Note that we are using the best trajectory tracking mechanism~\ref{subsec:best-traj-track} in all cases. \\[-0.5em]

 \textbf{(2) Best trajectory tracking.} We study the effect of executing actions from the best sampled trajectory $\tau_{best}$ rather than from the evolving nominal trajectory $\tau_0$.
 This ablation tests whether explicitly safeguarding execution against untested mixtures yields more reliable performance.
 In both cases, trajectories are parameterized using Hermite splines.
-We then track how often the optimizer failed to find an improvement over the shifted previous solution: walking $(27.9\%)$, jumping $(29.7\%)$, and handstand $(27.1\%)$.
+We then track how often the optimizer failed to improve upon the shifted previous solution: walking $(27.9\%)$, jumping $(29.7\%)$, and handstand $(27.1\%)$.\\[-0.5em]

-For both ablations, we evaluate performance across multiple tasks, walking, handstands, and jumping, using ten randomized seeds per setting.
+For both ablations, we evaluate performance across multiple tasks, walking, handstand, and jumping, using 10 randomized seeds per setting.
 The primary metric is the average trajectory cost, which directly reflects the optimization objective.
 In Tab.~\ref{tab:ablations}, we report mean $\pm$ standard deviation to highlight consistency across runs.
-Failures report when the robot base hits the ground.
-For the handstand, we also plot the base rotation trajectories.
-For the jumping task, we report the mean $\pm$ standard deviation of the maximum reached height to provide more interpretable performance metrics.
-Across all tasks, our Hermite spline parameterization combined with best-trajectory tracking yields lower mean trajectory costs and less variance.
-This advantage is particularly evident in jumping, where our method achieves the highest mean height, and in handstands, where cubic and quadratic splines exhibit larger variance and occasional failures.
+Failures are recorded when the robot base hits the ground.
+For the handstand task, Fig.~\ref{fig:handstand-ablation} additionally shows the base pitch trajectories.
+For the jumping task, we report the mean $\pm$ standard deviation of the maximum reached height to provide a more interpretable performance metric.
+Across all tasks, our Hermite spline parameterization, combined with best-trajectory tracking, yields lower mean trajectory costs and lower variance.
+This advantage is particularly evident in jumping, where our method achieves the highest mean height (h), and in handstands, where cubic and quadratic splines exhibit larger variance and occasional failures.